Whiteknight/whiteknight.github.com/_posts/2011-04-11-gsoc_proposals.md

 from our developers, and we won't waste our resources on bad proposals.
 We would rather have fewer good proposals than to have many bad ones.

+We currently have 15 proposals for consideration.
+I am very confident that at least 6 of them, in their current condition, will not be accepted no matter how many slots we receive.
+We have over a week before a final decision must be made, so it's very possible that some of these weaker proposals could be turned around in time.
+We have about 4 or 5 proposals which are absolutely spectacular.
+It is unlikely that these get knocked out of the ranking over the course of the next week, although anything is possible.

 ## Next Year

-So there's a short treatise about making successful GSoC proposals.
+This has been a short, opinionated treatise about making successful GSoC proposals, with an especial focus on the Parrot Foundation.
 I hope it can help some students next year.

 Even though the application deadline is passed, we're not without hope quite yet.
 Now we're in a period of feedback and interaction where we have to pick